DonRyu/Full-Stack-CRUD-WebApp/readme.md

       return middlewares;
 }

-5.Make sure there are no warnings
+5. Make sure there are no warnings

 * Make sure your computer has Node.js and the version should be above 17.x